vikamuhan-reddy/19AI550_new/Ex.No.7_SimplePathfindingWithObstacles.md

 ### Result:
-Thus the simple seek behavior was implemented successfully.
+Thus the simple path finding  behavior was implemented using AI navigation successfully.